nerdmed/settings-manager/README.md

 	3. afterSet

 ### beforeSet(name, func)
-The beforeSet callback is called before the Value is applied.
+The beforeSet Hook is called before the Value is applied.
 Here is a good place to do error checking or to change the value as you like.
+If you return a value it will be passed to onChange and afterSet.
+If you call this.cancel() the changed will not get applied.

 **Arguments**